If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 The last step is to make sure you’re actually able to use your video as marketing collateral.

-If your customer agreed to a video testimonial in the first place, odds are there won’t be any pushback after the fact, but you should get them to sign a release form anyways so that you’re protected.
+If your customer agreed to a video testimonial in the first place, odds are there won’t be any pushback after the fact, but as I mentioned earlier, you should get them to sign a release form anyways so that you’re protected.

 Have your customer sign the release form, and then keep the signed copy for your records.